carmenbentley/Assignment0/README.md

 git branch
 git checkout [unityId] // switch to that branch
 ```
-4. Add a new .txt file with your unity id as the file name (eg. paabhyan.txt).
+4. Add a new .txt file with your unity id as the file name (ex: cnaiken.txt).
 5. Add content to the new .txt file that gives a brief introduction of who you are and your background.
 This can simply be a few sentences.
 6. Stage and commit this change.
 ```Bash